Skip to main content

 • All funding disbursement will be handled by the faculty member’s SAO.

-Applicants should expect a response to their proposal within two weeks to a month.
+Applicants should expect a response to their proposal within a month.

 Please direct all questions to Assistant Dean Angela Sutton.